-SIRA approved psychologists and counsellors are trained to treat workers so they can achieve a safe and durable recovery at work.
+SIRA approved psychologists, social workers and counsellors are trained to treat workers so they can achieve a safe and durable recovery at work.

 If you’re a psychologist, to provide services in the NSW workers compensation system you must be registered with the Australian Health Practitioner Regulation Agency (AHPRA), under the Health Practitioner National Law (NSW) No 86a.

-If you’re a counsellor, to provide services in the NSW workers compensation system a counsellor must:
+If you’re a counsellor, to provide services in the NSW workers compensation system you must:

 - be a full clinical member of the Psychotherapy and Counselling Federation of Australia (PACFA), or